A New Era

 No. 951, along with 949 and 963B, which were reacquired by UP in order to handle bigger trains, was rebuilt with modern components in 1993, although its outward appearance continued to retain the look of the 1955 era.
 The vital statistics can be found on the Streamliner page.
 Also, be sure to check out the E-9 Photo Gallery.

 Union Pacific has retained only one of its 47 Centennial diesel-electric locomotives, No. 6936.
 The Centennials were the largest diesel-electric locomotives ever built.
 Actually comprising two engines on one frame, they delivered 6,600 horsepower.
 Designed and built exclusively for Union Pacific Railroad, the units were named in honor of the railroad's centennial anniversary celebration in 1969.
 Accordingly, they were numbered in the 6900 series, from 6900 to 6946.

 Union Pacific has retained several other diesel-electric locomotives for preservation and possible restoration.
-In storage in Cheyenne are former Chicago and North Western "F" units, including the F7As CNW 400 and 401.
-The F7Bs are CNW 315, 410 and 411.
-Also in storage in Cheyenne are the E-9B unit UP 966B, UP SD40X No. 3042, former Denver & Rio Grande F "B" unit DRGW 5763, and SP SD-7 No. 1518, the first EMD SD unit built.
+In storage in Cheyenne is a Chicago and North Western "F" unit, the F7A CNW 401, the E-9B unit UP 966B, former Denver & Rio Grande F "B" unit DRGW 5763.

-In use as the "shop switcher" at the Cheyenne heritage complex is the SW-10 No. 1234.
-A historically interesting engine in its own right, it was built in 1951.
+In use as the "shop switcher" at the Cheyenne heritage complex is the UPY1072 SW1500.